bloxstreet/support/staff-information/staff-promotions.md

 {:.text-red-300}
 There are multiple factors the administration team looks at when promoting a Store Manager to Store Director.
 The same applies when we do HR promotions.

 If you are a Store Manager+, you should remain active on all BloxStreet games and its communications server, utilize proper grammar, behave professionally, and show dedication in order to have a chance of a promotion.
 Junior Moderator+ can promote Store Managers at random times every day.
 These promotions are more difficult than Management Intern - Assistant Manager ones and often require time and effort.
+Additionally, purchasing ranks decreases your chances to earn an HR rank.

 ### **Store Manager Promotion Guide:**
 {:.text-blue-000}